-- b. have been prepared in accordance with the relevant local authority accounting Code(s) and standards. - 5.
-The Authority has a statutory duty to approve and sign-off for publication the Statement of Accounts for the previous year, usually before 31st July of the following year.
-The Government has amended the relevant regulations so that for the 2022/23 Statement of Accounts, (and those for the next six years) the deadline has been extended to the 30th September 2023.
-The 2022/23 audited Statement of Accounts are attached to this report as Appendix A, for Members' consideration. - 6.
-Grant Thornton's "Audit Findings" report can be found elsewhere on today's Agenda, and it summarises the Auditor's findings in relation to the 2022/23 Statement of Accounts.
-The Audit Findings report confirms that based on their findings to date, the 2022/23 Statement of Accounts meets the criteria in a. and b. above, and Grant Thornton intend to issue an unqualified opinion on the statements. - 7.
-Note that Members considered the 2022/23 year-end general fund outturn position in report CFO/033/23, that was approved by the Policy and Resources Committee on 27th July 2023.
-That report identified net revenue expenditure in the year of £57.579m against a budget of £61.792m, and a resulting favourable variance of £4.213m (before any adjustments for year-end reserves).
-The report outlined that £0.924m was required to be carried forward as year-end earmarked reserves, leaving an actual saving in 2022/23 of £3.289m.
-Members approved the utilisation of this saving to increase the inflation reserve by £0.382m, (to mitigate the risk around high inflationary pressures), and, an increase in the capital reserve of £2.907m, (to offset capital inflationary costs and reduce planned borrowing to free up debt servicing costs in the future).
+The 2023/24 audited Statement of Accounts are attached to this report as Appendix A, for Members' consideration.

+- 6. Forvis Mazars Audit Completion report is contained in another report on today's Agenda, and it summarises the Auditor's findings in relation to the 2023/24 Statement of Accounts.
+The Audit Findings report confirms that based on their findings to date, the 2023/24 Statement of Accounts meets the criteria in a. and b. above, and Forvis Mazars intend to issue an unqualified opinion on the statements. - 7.
+Note that Members considered the 2023/24 year-end general fund outturn position in report CFO/52/24, that was approved by the Policy and Resources Committee on 25th July 2024.
+That report identified net revenue expenditure in the year of £64.609m against a budget of £67.921m, and a resulting favourable variance of £3.312m (before any adjustments for year-end reserves).
+The report outlined that £0.803m was required to be carried forward as year-end earmarked reserves, leaving an actual saving in 2023/24 of £2.509m.
+Members approved the utilisation of this saving to increase the General Revenue reserve by £0.700m and, an increase in the capital reserve of £1.809m, (to offset capital inflationary costs and reduce planned borrowing to free up debt servicing costs in the future).
 Therefore, after taking these adjustments into account net expenditure in the year was consistent with the general fund budget.
 This report and the statement of accounts do not change the general fund outturn position. - 8.
 The financial statements within the Statement of Accounts shows the "accounting cost" in the year of providing services in accordance with generally accepted accounting practices rather than the amount to be funded from the General Fund Account (taxation).
-So, whilst there is a neutral net General Fund Account position in 2022/23, as per paragraph 7, the Comprehensive Income and Expenditure Statement (CIES) indicates a net surplus of £6.064m for the year because of additional accounting transactions relating mainly to pensions but also depreciation and some other technical adjustments.
-These accounting entries do not impact on the approved revenue budget's outturn position as reported in CFO/033/23, and, can be viewed as notional entries that are obligatory in order to adhere to the various local authority accounting Code(s) and regulations for preparing the financial statements within the Statement of Accounts. - 9.
-In order to assist Members' understanding of the financial statements, the following paragraphs provide further background to the purpose and contents of the financial statements and the significant movements between 2021/22 and 2022/23.
+Whilst there is a neutral net General Fund Account position in 2023/24, as per paragraph 7, the Comprehensive

+Income and Expenditure Statement (CIES) indicates a net surplus of £2.233m for the year because of additional accounting transactions relating mainly to pensions but also depreciation and some other technical adjustments.
+These accounting entries do not impact on the approved revenue budget's outturn position, as reported in CFO/52/24, and can be viewed as notional entries that are obligatory in order to adhere to the various local authority accounting Code(s) and regulations for preparing the financial statements within the Statement of Accounts.

+9. In order to assist Members' understanding of the financial statements, the following paragraphs provide further background to the purpose and contents of the financial statements and the significant movements between 2022/23 and 2023/24.